xhepherd/taxi-booking-python/README.md

 |`204`|Booked taxis advanced by 1 time unit|

 ### Reset
-Reset all taxis data back to the initial state regardless of cars that are currently booked
+Reset all taxis data back to the initial state regardless of taxis that are currently booked

 #### HTTP Request
 `PUT /api/reset`